cchinchristopherj/Right-Whale-Convolutional-Neural-Network/README.md

 =========================

-Hyperparameter Optimization was conducted using GridSearchCV's default 3-Fold Cross Validation As an example, the number of neurons in the fully-connected layer was tuned using this method in tuning.py.
+Hyperparameter Optimization was conducted using GridSearchCV's default 3-Fold Cross Validation As an example, the number of neurons in the fully-connected layer ("fc1" in the diagram below) was tuned using this method in tuning.py.
 The printed results were as follows, with the best accuracy associated with 200 neurons.
 This is the number of neurons used in the final model architecture.

 | Neurons               | Mean Accuracy  | Std(Accuracy) |
 |-----------------------|----------------|---------------|